AndrewBoryk/ABMediaView/README.md

 ## Features

-* Display for image and video
+* Display for image, video, and GIF
-* Easy Lazy-loading for images and video
+* Easy Lazy-loading for images, videos, and GIFs
 * Fullscreen display with minimization
 * Queue for presenting mediaViews in fullscreen
 * Track for buffer, progress, and scrubbing

 ## Installation